 Another way of understanding what is meant by ‘perception’ when we talk about top-down influences is perceptual processing – something neuroscientists, psychophysicists, and some psychologists worry about.
 Here, the question is whether a certain type of information processing is influenced in a top-down manner.
 Most generally, all computations that are specialised for and concerned with transforming the spatio-temporal pattern of light hitting the retina into meaningful representations can be considered part of visual processing.
 Following the work of David Marr (1982), visual processing is often specified in further detail in terms of computations that lead to specific geometrical descriptions of a visual scene (e.g. (Pylyshyn, 1999).
 Our understanding of the neurobiological architecture of the early parts of the visual system is advanced enough to provide a general picture of how such a functional description of vision is realised by populations of neurons that extract information about specific perceptual properties such as orientation, contours, motion, etc. in striate and extrastriate cortices.
 Evidence of top-down modulation in these brain areas would therefore count as evidence for top-down modulation of perceptual processing.

 These two questions are clearly very different – one of them is about phenomenology and the other is about a specific type of information processing.
 We are extremely pessimistic about whether the first of these debates could ever be resolved in a satisfactory manner.
 The main reason for this pessimism is methodological in nature.
-Most studies that attempt to address the extent to which perceptual phenomenology is influenced by top-down processing rely on introspection, which is known to be notoriously unreliable (see Nisbett and Wilson 1977, Kahneman and Tversky 1973, Tversky and Kahneman 1981, Zhong and Liljenquist 2006, Williams and Bargh 2008, Wegner 2002, Haggard et al. 2002, Wegner et al. 2004, Greenwald and Banaji 1995, Dunham et al. 2008 and Schwitzgebel 2008, Spener and Bayne 2010 – this is merely the tip of the iceberg of the vast literature on the unreliability of introspection).
-But what we take to be an even more important worry is that it is difficult to settle disagreements about the nature of perceptual phenomenology.
+Most studies that attempt to address the extent to which perceptual phenomenology is influenced by top-down processing rely, at least to some degree, on introspection, which is known to be notoriously unreliable (see Nisbett and Wilson 1977, Kahneman and Tversky 1973, Tversky and Kahneman 1981, Zhong and Liljenquist 2006, Williams and Bargh 2008, Wegner 2002, Haggard et al. 2002, Wegner et al. 2004, Greenwald and Banaji 1995, Dunham et al. 2008 and Schwitzgebel 2008, Spener and Bayne 2010 – this is merely the tip of the iceberg of the vast literature on the unreliability of introspection).
+But we do not mean to suggest that it is only by introspection that one can find out about perceptual phenomenology.
+The so-called ‘methodology of contrast cases’ (Siegel 2006, Kriegel 2007), for example, combines introspective evidence with an inference to the best explanation – it is not introspection alone that does the job (although introspection is a necessary ingredient of all attempts to characterize perceptual phenomenology).
+What we take to be an even more important worry about the focus on perceptual phenomenology is that it is difficult to settle disagreements about the nature of perceptual phenomenology.